m-salam92/inspecting-cleaning-python-dataset/article.md

 - Emp_State: State Employee resides in

-# Assessment 1: Load Employee CSV File into Python DataFrame (df)
+# Assessment 1: Reading a CSV Data File into a Python DataFrame (df)
+# Assessment 2: Printing and Inspecting a subset of data

 Now that you have installed and loaded pandas, store your csv file into a python dataframe.
 You will see the solution below.